Within these broad categories lie many opportunities for participation in commercial enterprises.

 SeaPort-e’s electronic procurement of Technical, Engineering, and other professional services represent a key strategy to meeting NAVSEA’s contracting needs.
 SeaPort-e preapproves a large & diverse community of contractors.
 Once approved, contractors bid on work, individually or in teams.
 Seaport-e favors small business concerns, with a goal of 33 percent of its available funds and 20 percent of large business awards going to small business subcontracts.
 Details on admission to SeaPort-e are available on its website, http://www.seaport.navy.mil/

 NAVSEA LONG RANGE ACQUISITION FORCAST NAVSEA's Long Range Acquisition Forecast (LRAF) is now available.
 This forecast creates a demand signal of anticipated business needs and makes early planning possible to a wide range of current and potential industry partners.
 It also contributes to better support of NAVSEA’s requirements and fosters increased competition which benefits both NAVSEA and new business partners.
-The LRAF is available by clicking here.
+The LRAF is available in two parts; one for headquarters and another for the enterprise.

 SBIR The Small Business Innovation Research (SBIR) program strengthens opportunities for innovative small businesses using federally funded research.
 The program stimulates technological innovation, uses small businesses to meet federal research needs, and enables participation by socially and economically disadvantaged businesses.
 Additionally, the program facilitates the transition of the resulting research in to the commercial sector, a strategy that increases competition, productivity and economic growth.
 For more information, click here